 The proposed onsite battery energy storage system consists of a lithium-ion system rated for 140 MW / 560 MWh.
 There is an additional opportunity to utilize the emerging vanadium redox flow battery technology.
 A percentage of the lithium-ion battery energy storage system could be replaced by a vanadium redox flow battery system.
-VRB Energy USA Inc. is the license holder of vanadium redox battery technology in the United States and is a wholly owned subsidiary of VRB Energy Inc. a 90%-owned and controlled subsidiary of Ivanhoe Electric.
+VRB Energy USA Inc. is the license holder of vanadium redox battery technology in the United States and is a wholly owned subsidiary of VRB Energy Inc., a subsidiary that is 90%-owned and controlled by Ivanhoe Electric.